Introduction to "Bad Faith"

 Lange was also significant because it involved an insolvent insured.
 Previous decisions had indicated that where there was no possibility of recovering the excess amount from the insured, there could be no bad faith, Dumas v.
 Hartford Accident Indemnity Company, 92 N.H.
 140, 26 A.2d 361 (1942), and Norwood v.
 Travelers Insurance Company, 204 Minn.
 595, 284 N.W.
 785 (1939).
 Such decisions had been justifiably criticized as encouraging neglect of an insurer's responsibilities toward poor insureds.
 In Lange, the court held that payment of the excess judgment or even the possibility of payment by the insured was not a prerequisite to the action, thus overruling Dumas and Norwood.

 The current leading Minnesota decision on bad faith is Short v.
 Dairyland , 334 N.W.2d 384 (Minn.
-1983), a case handled by this author.
+1983).
 This decision represents a clear expression of the duties of an insurer to protect its insured, and the financial consequences to the carrier that disregards those duties.
 Short is a particularly fascinating case, not only because it is a classic example of an insurance company disregarding in every possible way the interests of its insured, but also because it conclusively demonstrates that an insurance company cannot save itself from bad faith by ultimately trying to pay its limits after it has already refused the plaintiff's demand for these limits.

 Short also sends a strong message to insurance companies that they cannot protect themselves from bad faith liability by putting their insured into bankruptcy (which they did in Short by the very same insurance defense lawyer who defended the insured in the wrongful death case), as the bad faith action is an asset that may be pursued by the bankruptcy trustee.